viviandotdev/ObsidianVault/+ Encounters/Mini Essays/All problems are interpersonal relationship problems.md

 **seperation of tasks**
-do not intrude on other people's tasks and don't let other people int
+do not intrude on other people's tasks and don't let other people intrude of your own